SmartOven/paste/VM_SETUP.md

 ```bash
 sudo ufw status verbose
 ```
-Dont forget to check if ssh connections are working, then reboot
+Don't forget to check if ssh connections are working, then reboot

 Install nginx
 ```bash